-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I thank the member for the question on this issue.
-I was anticipating questions based on the release of the report, and I was pleased with the release due to the fact that the Department of Family Services continued to advocate the need for further support especially related to additional staff in our department.
+(interpretation): Thank you, Mr. Speaker.
+I also thank the member for the question on this issue.
+I was anticipating questions based on the release of the report, and I was pleased with the release due to the fact that the Department of Family Services continued to advocate the need for further support, especially related to additional staff in our department.
 This report confirms our advocacy and serves as the ammunition needed to enact changes in our future work.

 Ever since we reviewed the contents of the report, including the recommended actions, the government and my ministerial colleagues have voiced their strong support towards these action items.

-Furthermore, the Minister of NHC also identified earlier that they will provide more support to our department, and the Premier also strongly advocated the need to provide tangible support specifically for Family Services, obviously.
-I also want to further raise this aspect, as annually for a number of years now, this issue has been voiced especially in social networks on the need to support the social services, as it is a long-standing to improve these services.
+Furthermore, the Minister responsible for the Housing Corporation also identified earlier that they will provide more support to our department.
+Our Premier also strongly advocated the need to provide tangible support specifically for family services, which is evident.